-With Covid lockdowns and the government encroaching more and more into everyday life, both here and across the planet, we have more people getting concerned about the potential for gold confiscation.
+Covid responses have seen the government encroaching more and more into everyday life, both here and across the planet.
+As a result we have more people getting concerned about the potential for gold confiscation.
 In various gold and silver newsletters we read, we’ve seen a few queries on the topic of confiscation of gold in the USA.

-We received a couple of questions from readers this past week about the confiscation of gold in New Zealand.
+We received a couple of questions from readers about the confiscation of gold in New Zealand.
 From J.M…

 “I just wanted to know if you had any info on if the NZ Government has the ability to ‘confiscate’ investors gold & silver.
 I have read some articles about this happening in the USA in the thirties and wonder if our govt. has the power/laws to do so?”